-Staying at the Radisson Blu Elizabete Hotel, you'll find yourself at one of the most stylish hotels in Riga city centre and close to many of the city's beautiful attractions.
+Staying at the Radisson Blu Elizabete Hotel, you'll find yourself at one of the most stylish hotels in Riga city centrehotels in Riga city centre and close to many of the city's beautiful attractions.

 From the cathedrals and churches of the old town, to the stunning Art Deco architecture around every corner, Riga's bustling metropolis is right on your doorstep.